json-schema-org/referencing/draft-handrews-jri.md

 A context specification incorporates JRI into a data format that describes JSON Pointer-compatible documents.
 Such a specification MUST normatively reference this specification, and MUST specify any relevant context-specific requirements that this specification defers to context specifications.[^3]

 [^3]: Should a root object be mandated?
-If not, how much variation to accommondate.
+If not, how much variation to accommodate.
 Should a root object have to allow JRI keywords?  **No, because OAS does not (and probably AsyncAPI does not either).**

 ## Fragments and secondary resources